 Worcestershire sauce, at its heart, is a fermented fish sauce, made with anchovies.
 But it is given a sour piquant hit with tamarind.
 For most of the 1800’s the recipe was kept secret, and the labels only said that it was from the recipe of a nobleman in the country, namely Lord Sandys.
 It is almost certain that soy sauce was one of the main components, along with vinegar, and spices typical of an Indian garam.

-In the late 1800's, some recipes were published listing ingredients such as wine vinegar, mushroom catsup, soy sauce, salt, powdered capsicum, and pimento.
-One thing most of the recipes are missing is anchovies, and many of the ingredients seem to be an attempt at making cheap duplicates, without use of fresh spices, fruits, or vegetables.
+In the late 1800’s, some recipes were published listing ingredients such as wine vinegar, mushroom catsup, soy sauce, salt, powdered capsicum, and pimento.
+One thing most of the recipes are missing is anchovies, and many of the ingredients seem to be an attempt at making cheap duplicates, without the use of fresh spices, fruits, or vegetables.
 Lea & Perrin might have been on to something when they complained about the fraudulent imitators.

 Today, the sauce contains distilled white vinegar, molasses, water, sugar, onions, anchovies, salt, garlic, cloves, tamarind extract, natural flavorings, and chili pepper extract.
 It is aged in barrels for 18 months.
 The natural flavorings probably contain some type of soy derivative.